nuclia/demos/proxy/README.md

 ## Widget

-You can let the Nucli widget use your proxy by setting the `proxy` option and indicating the URL of your proxy:
+You can let the Nuclia widget use your proxy by setting the `proxy` option and indicating the URL of your proxy:

 ```html
 <nuclia-search-bar